By Martin Deeley

 Your dog can calm you.
 Sit nicely with him, breathe deeply, and let each of you find calmness together.
 Sit with your dog and let the world settle around you.
 Just having your hand on his shoulder, feeling his energy, can create a feeling of contentment, helping you to forget some of the pressures of the world.

-Keep in mind that even dogs have off days, like we do.
+Keep in mind that even dogs have off days as we do.
 Don’t make excuses for him, but if he has been out for a long run, or has been playing with the kids or other dogs, or facing a health issue he may be less focused.
-Not only do we need to dog train when we are being our best selves, we need to read our dog and ensure he is being his best self too.
+Not only do we need to dog train when we are being our best selves, but we also need to read our dog and ensure he is being his best self too.